StackRunner1/my-ideas/docs/session_three/Beast_Mode_Polish_PRD.md

 ### Unit 5: shadcn/ui Installation & Component Exploration

-**Goal**: Install shadcn/ui component library and understand how to add, customize, and use components
+**Goal**: Verify shadcn/ui component library configuration and understand how to add, customize, and use components.
+Note: shadcn/ui components are built on top of Radix UI primitives and installed as source code (not npm packages).

 **Prerequisites**: